isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/resources.md

 *Click  <a href="/images/events/bookbugsx/files/NLB BBX Jun 2021 What Bug am I Answer.pdf" target="_blank" rel="noopener noreferrer">here</a> for the answers to the June 2021 What Bug am I activity, and <a href="/images/events/bookbugsx/files/NLB BBX Jun 2021 Word Search Answer.pdf" target="_blank" rel="noopener noreferrer">here</a> for the answers to  the June 2021 wordsearch.*

 This month, we have an exciting activity for you!
-As you learnt in the quiz, Charmer uses his wit to help catch burglars and solve other problems.
+You learned in the quiz that Charmer uses his wit to catch burglars and solve other problems.
 This time, he needs your help to decipher a mysterious code left behind by the burglars...

 |Chinese-English|Malay-English|Tamil-English|
 |:---:|:---:|:---:|